Deer momee and dadee

 • Spelling remains below reading level because it is attempted by sight rather than by ear.

 • Correct spellings occur primarily on words that the child has encountered repeatedly and therefore can revizualize.

 • Bizarre spellings that seldom can be identified, even by the child, because they do not follow phonetic patterns.

 • Extraneous letters and omitted syllables in spelling.

 It should be noted that two separate regions of the brain are involved in reading: one in sounding out words, and the other in seeing words as pictures.

-Glezer’s research confirms what we already know: that auditory processing and auditory memory are foundational to learning sounds and phonics, and weaknesses in these areas may cause dysphonetic dyslexia.
-Visual processing and visual memory are foundational to revisualizing the gestalt of words.
-Weak foundational skills can thus cause either dyseidetic or dysphonetic dyslexia, or both.
+Glezer’s research confirms what we already know: that phonological and auditory processing, and auditory memory, are foundational to learning sounds and phonics, and weaknesses in these areas may cause dysphonetic dyslexia.
+Visual processing and visual memory, on the other hand, are foundational to revisualizing the gestalt of words, and weaknesses in these areas may cause dyseidetic dyslexia.